 What the rail industry is doing

-Corporate memory is updated, communicated, and its retention promoted, through the Level Crossing Digest.
+Corporate memory is updated, communicated, and its retention promoted, through the Level Crossing Digest (now at Issue 3).
 This provides RSSB members with a history of level crossings and uses rail accidents to explain developments in level crossing safety.

 In partnership with RSSB, Network Rail is enhancing the All Level Crossing Risk Model to improve understanding of level crossing risk and help decision making.